oemof/exerpy/docs/api.rst

     Note that Ebsilon Professional and Aspen Plus require a valid commercial license for use.
-Additionally, while these tools are designed only for Windows, they can also be operated on macOS or Linus through the use of a virtual machine.
+Additionally, while these tools are designed only for Windows, they can also be operated on macOS or Linux through the use of a virtual machine.

 ======